AU STAT 427/627 Statistical Machine Learning

 1.4 Prerequisites

-This course requires successful completion of either STAT-415 or STAT-615 “Regression” or STAT 520 “Applied Multivariate Analysis” as a prerequisite.
-These courses have a pre/co-requisite for math/statics courses so it is assumed graduate students in this course have an intermediate knowledge of statistical methods.
+This course requires successful completion of either STAT-415 or STAT-615 Regression or STAT 520 Applied Multivariate Analysis as a prerequisite.
+These courses have a pre/co-requisite for mathematics/statistics courses so it is assumed graduate students have an intermediate-level knowledge of statistical methods.

 2 Required Resources

-The Textbook is required but it and all references are free and available online at the links below.
+The textbook is required, but it, and all references, are free and available online at the links below.

 You will need a computing device capable of running R or Python on the device or in the cloud.